ajackevic/ELEC5882/README.md

 Whilst oversimplified, a pulse compression filter is used to drastically increase the range resolution and more importantly the SNR of a radar system.
 This is achieved by modulating the transmitted pulse and then cross correlating the transmitted signal with the received signal.
-More information on the pulse compression filter if explained following links: https://en.wikipedia.org/wiki/Pulse_compression
+More information on the pulse compression filter if explained here: https://en.wikipedia.org/wiki/Pulse_compression